Above Innsbruck , © Tirol Werbung / Jörg Koopmann

 , © Daniel Zangerl

-High above scenic Kaunertal Valley, the dramatic "Eagle View" Viewing Platform cantilevers over hundred metres of sheer drop and is a heart-stopping opportunity to enjoy 360 degree views of the surrounding "Three-Thousanders", high altitude peaks averaging 3,000 meters in elevation.
-The "Adlerblick" (literally, "Eagle View") Viewing Platform is accessible by electric wheelchair or Swisstrac (available for rental) along Verpeilweg, a 250-metre long broad gravel trail with a seven percent grade.
+High above the scenic Kaunertal Valley, the dramatic "Eagle View" viewing platform cantilevers over one hundred metres of sheer drop and is a heart-stopping opportunity to enjoy 360-degree views of the surrounding high altitude peaks averaging 3,000 metres in elevation.
+The viewing platform is accessible by electric wheelchair or Swisstrac (available for rental) along Verpeilweg, a 250-metre-long wide gravel trail with a seven percent grade.

-High above scenic Kaunertal Valley, the dramatic "Eagle View" Viewing Platform cantilevers over hundred metres of sheer drop and is a heart-stopping…
+High above the scenic Kaunertal Valley, the dramatic "Eagle View" viewing platform cantilevers over one hundred metres of sheer drop and is a…

 Read moreShow less